43+ Horror Movies That Take Place in Winter

 Curtains (1983)

-Protip for any actress who plays an aspiring actress in a horror film: DO NOT go to any auditions that take place in a remote mansion.
+Protip for any aspiring actress in a horror film: DO NOT go to any auditions that take place in a remote mansion.
 In fact, anyone who has ever watched horror movies would know well enough that nothing good ever happens in remote mansions.
 In Curtains, a half-dozen actresses ignore common sense, attend auditions at a remote mansion, and begin being targeted by a masked serial killer, who hunts them down across the ice, through the snowy woods, and on snowmobile.

 Dead of Winter (1987)